minghai-jiang/biodiversity-app/public/markdown/tutorial.md

 <a id='data/index'></a>
-## For data of indices
+## For data of spectral indices
-In the same way as for the classes we can obtain data for the indices based on custom polygons, predefined polygons or standard tiles.
+In the same way as for the classes we can obtain data concerning spectral indices based on custom polygons, predefined polygons or standard tiles.
 The situation this time is however a little bit more nuanced.
-An aggregated index is always the mean index of all pixels of a certain class that were not covered by clouds.
+An aggregated spectral index is always the mean spectral index of all pixels of a certain land cover class within a given geometry that were not covered by clouds.

 For this reason you always need to specify the class over which you want to have the mean spectral indices.
 (For example you can restrict to the class forest or agriculture).
 In some maps indices are not save per class, in this case you should specify the class parameters as 'all classes'.

-As all clouded pixels are simply discarded there is always a cloudcover column present that represtents the percentatge of pixels that was not visible.
+As all clouded pixels are simply discarded there is always a cloudcover column in the table that represtents the percentatge of pixels that have been left out.

 <a id='data/index/custom'></a>
 ### For a custom polygon

-We we start out with specifying some polygon that we might be interested in.
+We start out with specifying some polygon that we might be interested in.

 ```python